filipefilardi/medium-articles/README.md

 ### Hey there! 👋

-Here is a collection of my articles on medium.
-You can also check them on [Medium](https://medium.com/@filipefilardi).
+Thanks for checking out!
+Here is a collection of my articles on [Medium](https://medium.com/@filipefilardi)

 ### Python Written Course